 - Through application data channel: The Avatar ID List is fetched by the DC AS from the BAR, and downloaded to the UE through application data channel.

-Avatar ID List contains the list of Avatar IDs that are identifying the Avatar Representation and/or the associated information.
-The associated information may include the information for the user selection in the avatar calls (e.g. the metadata associated with the Avatar such as thumbnails, URLs, the associated data channel applications).
+Avatar ID List contains the list of Avatar IDs and/or the associated information.

-Editor's note: Whether the personal asset information (e.g. identities of accessories, garments) can be provided with Avatar IDs and Avatar Representation is FFS.
+NOTE: The parameters and information included in Avatar ID List are defined by SA WG4 in stage 3 specification.

 For downloading of Avatar ID List through bootstrap data channel, the DC AS URL(s) may be pre-configured in the DCSF, or fetched by DCSF.
 When the downloading of Avatar ID List is requested through bootstrap data channel, the DCSF requests DC AS to fetch the Avatar ID List from the BAR for the authorized user of the UE.

 Editor's note: How the DCSF fetches DC AS URLs is FFS.